MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![Environment created dialog box)](media/environment-created.PNG "Environment created dialog box")

-12. In the next pop-up, choose the currency and language and then clear the **Include sample apps and data** check box.
+12. In the next pop-up, choose the currency and language, and then clear the **Include sample apps and data** check box.

     ![Currency and language settings)](media/currency-language-settings.PNG "Currency and language settings")